marcelrienks/gameOfLife2.0/README.md

+WIP: I mistakenly mixed up the x, and y coordinates, these need to be swapped around

 # Game of Life v2.0
 Simple console app to test Conway's game of life, but rather than using multiple 2 dimentional arrays to keep track of, and calculate the next life cycle of live and dead cells, version 2 calculates all live and dead cells on the fly.